C-Copat/Mini-Game-Awari-5/README.md

 (2)

 ### Concepts used
-Here is a list of concepts used by it origin
+Here is a list of concepts used by their origin

 #### Vanilla React